edermats32/Rondo-Transpatcher/README.md

 - Python 3 (only if you have multiple bin-files)
 - POSIX compliant SHELL (ex. `bash` or `dash`)

-I provide all other (non standard) binaries used in the script through this repo, so you shouldn't have to install anything else.
+I provide all (non standard) binaries used in the script through this repo, so you shouldn't have to install anything (except `python3`, as explained above).

 *The scripts are only tested on Arch Linux and Windows 11.
-But other Linux distros and Windows versions should work fine as long as they meet the requirements.*
+But other Linux distros and Windows versions should work fine (as long as they are 64-bit).*

 # Setup
 ## Get the files from this repo